Alicia Ayvas, MSSW, LCSW, CEDS-S

 I am a warm, compassionate, energetic and encouraging therapist who understands the importance of creating a non-judgmental, safe and supportive environment for my clients.
 As a minority myself and someone who can identify with the BIPOC community, I understand the additional layer of efforts to work through healing traumas and struggles surrounding culture and race.
 I have a strong vision and recognize that my personal experiences can help empower voice.
 I am privileged to have the opportunity to work through the unique circumstances surrounding eating disorders within the BIPOC community.

 I earned my Bachelor of Science in Psychology from the University of Mary Washington and my Masters of Art in Clinical Mental Health Counseling from Liberty University.
 I am currently working towards obtaining my license as a Licensed Professional Counselor (LPC) under the supervision of Alicia Ayvas, LCSW, CEDS-S.

-* Gigi is currently accepting new clients and will be working virtually on Monday and in the Gainesville location on Wednesday and in the Reston location on Thursday and Friday.
+* Gigi is currently accepting new clients as of mid to late September and will be working virtually on Monday and in the Gainesville location on Tuesday, Wednesday and in the Reston location on Thursday and Friday.